 Although the majority of Americans (51%) report that they are satisfied with their jobs, what does that mean for the other 49%?
-Considering that employee happiness can be directly tied to employee productivity, the quality of our work is affected by how you feel on any given day.
-This can become even more problematic during the winter months when Seasonal Depression is at its highest and our jobs are especially demanding with the start of a new year.
+Considering that employee happiness can be tied directly to employee productivity, the quality of our work is affected by how you feel on any given day.
+This can become even more problematic during the winter months when Seasonal Depression is at its highest, and our jobs are especially demanding with the start of a new year.
 So, what can you do at work to be happier and as a result, more productive?

 Start the Day Off Right

 How you start your day matters.
 In this study, researchers observed the moods and productivity of customer service representatives.
-Those who had positive interactions with customers were in better moods in the morning and went on to champion more productive days.
+Those who had positive interactions with customers were in better spirits in the morning and went on to champion more productive days.
 So, do whatever you need to do before work to get yourself in this mindset.
 For some, it may be eating a full, nutritious breakfast.
 It is hard to stay focused if your stomach won’t stop growling.

-Begin your day with whatever works for you and get your mind right.
+Begin your day with whatever works for you, and get your mind right.
 The day infinitely times harder when you show up to work with a sense of dread, rather than a smile.

 Minimize Controllable Stresses